bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

 ## Create a volume

-Before we move forward and discard this setup, lets go ahead and look are another really neat feature.
+Before we move forward and discard this setup, lets go ahead and look at another really neat feature.
 Declaring a volume mount declaratively through docker-compose.
 For this we will create an emptry directory, create a static web page file inside it, and then update the docker-compose.yml file to mount the webserver container to the local file system and display our web page.

 ### Create Web page